opctl/opctl/README.md

 ### 2) Explore the engine API via Swagger UI

+host with docker-machine:
 open your browser and navigate to the url returned from `echo $(docker-machine ip):42224`

+host with docker [native]:
+open your browser and navigate to 127.0.0.1:42224

 # Releases
 All releases will be [tagged](https://github.com/opctl/engine/tags) and made available on the